basar-yilmaz/basar-yilmaz.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "👋 Hello, I’m Başar"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-👋 Hello, I’m Başar

 💻 I’m a senior computer engineering student at Middle East Technical University in Ankara, Turkey.